theupdateframework/taps/candidate-keyid-tap.md

 represent the same key in different metadata files, even if both metadata files delegate to the same role.
-Consider two delegated targets metadata files A and B that delegate to the same targets metadata file C. If A delegates to C with key k with keyid g and B delegates to C with key k with keyid h, both of these delegations can be processed during the preorder depth-first search of targets metadata as follows:
+Consider two delegated targets metadata files A and B that delegate to the same targets metadata file C. If A delegates to C with key k with keyid x and B delegates to C with key k with keyid y, both of these delegations can be processed during the preorder depth-first search of targets metadata as follows:
-* When the search reaches A, it will look for a signature with a keyid of g in C.
+* When the search reaches A, it will look for a signature with a keyid of x in C.
   If it finds this and validates it, the search will continue if a threshold of signatures has not been reached.
-* When the search reaches B, it will look for a signature with a keyid of h in C.
+* When the search reaches B, it will look for a signature with a keyid of y in C.
   If it finds this and validates it, the search will continue if a threshold of signatures has not been reached.
 Once the search is complete, if a threshold of signatures is reached the metadata in C will be used to continue the update process.
-Therefore, g and h may be used as keyids for k in different metadata files.
+Therefore, x and y may be used as keyids for k in different metadata files.
 So that clients can validate signatures using each of these keyids, they both must be used to identify a valid signature using k in C’s header.
 As clients store keyids only